charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **No source.**
   We searched the original papers, GitHub, BitBucket, Google, and emailed the first author (CCing the others).
   If we still could not find the source code for a particular provenance collector, we cannot reproduce it.
-  Note, however, that RecProv is implemented using rr, so we can use rr as a proxy for RecProv.
+  Note, however, that RecProv is implemented using rr, so we can use rr as a lower-bound for RecProv.

-- **Need more time for ancient kernel.**
+- **Ancient kernel (Hi-Fi and LPM/ProvMon).**
   Some provenance systems are implemented as patches into the Linux kernel.
   As time passed, these grew out-of-date with modern Linux kernels.
   We deprioritized the implementation of these methods because they require extermely old kernels, and thus may not be worthy of use in practical systems.